-For Quarter ending March 31,
+For Quarter ending June 30

-- PEM research/implementation team conversations have been held throughout the quarter.

-- SHA specification reviews have been completed with the following:

-- o lowa

-- Illinois

-- Tennessee

-- Wisconsin

-- o Colorado

-- o Michigan

-- New York

-- Minnesota

-- o Idaho

-- o California

-- Kansas

-- South Dakota

-- o Oklahoma

-- o Georgia

-- o Ohio

-- Pennsylvania

-- Maine

-The information collected during these interviews reveals the status of PEM implementation for each state.
+- PEM research/implementation team conversations have been held throughout the quarter. - SHA specification reviews have been completed with all of the TPF member agencies. following: The information collected during these interviews reveals the status of PEM implementation for each state.
 SHA progress was reviewed at the TAC meeting in November and discussion followed about the need to continue to encourage shadow testing, data collection and analysis, a construction specification incorporating PEM language, pilot projects and state/industry implementation.

-The PEM Team is collaborating with FHWA's Mobile Concrete Technology Center (MCTC), Lisa McDaniel of the IA Division FHWA, SHAs and industry to collect and analyze PEM test data from

-- around the country.
-As we gather and review the data, the results will be shared with the PEM TAC. - The PEM Team is coordinating with the MCTC to schedule 2020 state visits with industry-supported PEM open houses.
-FHWA and the CP Tech Center have found this partnership for communicating the PEM message quite effective.
-PEM state visits tentatively planned for 2020 include: Idaho, Georgia and Oklahoma.
-The status of these visits may be impacted due to the Covid19 restrictions. - As in the past, PEM Team members were on call to respond to inquiries from SHAs and contractors/producers seeking guidance about testing and response to field issues.
-This includes PEM pooled fund member SHAs and non-pooled fund member SHAs in our effort to attract additional states to the pooled fund. - PEM was an education session topic at the 2020 CONEXPO meeting in Las Vegas, NV on March 12, 2020.
-Team members also presented on PEM at Concrete Paving Workshops/Conferences in Nebraska, North Dakota, Utah, Wisconsin and Virginia this quarter. - Members of the PEM Team continue conversations with SHA TAC members and industry to identify and arrange training for PEM tests.
+A summary of findings from the reviews is found at the following link: https://intrans.iastate.edu/app/uploads/sites/7/2020/07/PEM-State-Spec Reviews-Table-2020-07-02.pdf - The PEM Team is collaborating with FHWA's Mobile Concrete Technology Center (MCTC), Lisa McDaniel of the IA Division FHWA, SHAs and industry to collect and analyze PEM test data from around the country.
+As we gather and review the data, the results will be shared with the PEM TAC. - While we had hoped to coordinate with FHWAs MCTC to schedule 2020 state visits with industry- supported PEM open houses, the restrictions on travel due to COVID-19 has cause a cancellation of all 2020 events.
+FHWA and the CP Tech Center have found this partnership for communicating the PEM message quite effective.As in the past, PEM Team members were on call to respond to inquiries from SHAs and contractors/producers seeking guidance about testing and response to field issues.
+This includes PEM pooled fund member SHAs.
+We have also responded to several non-pooled fund member SHAs in our effort to attract additional states to the pooled fund or at least interest them in the PEM initiative. - Members of the PEM Team continue conversations with SHA TAC members and industry to identify and arrange training for PEM tests.
 Our intent is to assure that all SHAs are afforded one opportunity for local training.
+Obviously, the COVID-19 pandemic is impacting training programs, too.
 Currently, training has been provided for 12 of the 19 pooled fund member SHAs.
+FHWA is exploring virtual training opportunities.

-In addition, the following states have been afforded multiple training events: California, Kansas, New York and Wisconsin. - PEM Team members, led by Cecil Jones, have begun reviewing the 2021 edition of the PP-84 Standard Practice for Developing Performance Engineered Concrete Pavement Mixtures.
+- With the leadership and dedication of Cecil Jones, we have begun reviewing the 2021 edition of the PP-84 Standard Practice for Developing Performance Engineered Concrete Pavement Mixtures.
 The revisions will be submitted to AASHTO for consideration and comment this spring.
 A technical subcommittee ballot is anticipated in early May.
-There may be some additional standards brought forward as a supplement to PP84. - PEM Team members also continued to correspond with an AASHTO Task Force that is reviewing proposed PEM tests developed by our researchers. - LTPP data and cementitious materials suspected for MRD are being analyzed (NCE and Oregon State University).
+There may be some additional standards brought forward as a supplement to PP84. - PEM Team members Gordon Smith, Peter Taylor and Jason Weiss have visited with FHWA recently as they explore collaborative efforts in moving forward with their programs that could further the standardization of the PEM tests relating to permeability. - LTPP data and cementitious materials suspected for MRD are being analyzed (NCE and Oregon State University). - PEM/SHA TAC members joined for a virtual meeting on June 11, 2020.
+The agenda included reports on PEM progress, data collection and analysis, the NC PEM implementation strategy, training and Team member reports